arnaud-engineer/device-data-detector/README.md

 **device-data-detector** is an experimental JS detection library that combines different approaches to try detect devices and return data about them.

-It has been crafted for [truesiz.es](https://truesiz.es), so for now it only returns screen size data (theorical screen resolution, screen size and if it’s a built-in screen).
+It has been crafted for [truesiz.es](https://truesiz.es), so for now it mainly returns screen size data (theorical screen resolution, screen size and if it’s a built-in screen).

+A demo is available [here](https://arnaud-engineer.github.io/device-data-detector/).

 # Usage